The WHY in Business Processes: Discovery of Causal Execution Dependencies: [id=del] Experimental setup and evaluation [id=add] Soundness and applicability evaluation of our method Soundness and applicability evaluation of our method

-In order to corroborate our hypothesis, i.e., the ability to form a faithful CBP and highlight potential discrepancies w.r.t the counterpart PDM, we carried out as a first step several experiments related to our loan example in Fig~\ref{fig:bp}, using simulated data and two PD algorithms: \emph{alpha miner} and \emph{heuristic miner}, as detailed in the following subsections.
-Subsequently, we also complemented the synthetic evaluation with two realistic benchmark datasets: SEPSIS and Request-for-Payment.
+In order to corroborate our hypothesis, i.e., the ability to form a faithful CBP \chadded[id=add]{model} and highlight potential discrepancies w.r.t the \chdeleted[id=del]{counterpart} \chdeleted[id=del]{PDM}\chadded[id=add]{BP model} \chadded[id=add]{counterpart}, we carried out as a first step several experiments related to our loan example in Fig~\ref{fig:bp}, using simulated data and two PD algorithms: \emph{alpha miner} and \emph{heuristic miner}, as detailed in the following subsections.
+The synthetic datasets can be accessed here\footnote{\url{https://github.com/IBM/SAX/tree/main/CPD2023}}.

+\chadded[id=add]{The soundness of our method was assessed with respect to the two aforementioned requirements R1 and R2.} \chadded[id=add]{For the sake of applicability evaluation}\chdeleted[id=del]{Subsequently}, we also complemented the synthetic evaluation with two \chdeleted[id=del]{realistic}\chadded[id=add]{real-world} benchmark datasets: Sepsis~\cite{Sepsisdata2016} and Request-for-payment~\cite{BPI2020}. \chadded[id=add]{As proof of applicability, two concrete types of method applications are presented: discrepancy analysis between the discovered BP and the CBP, and comparative analysis of CBPs among different process variants.
+In this work, focused on establishing the feasibility of our method, we acknowledge that it remains susceptible to other qualitative evaluation aspects, including usability and performance, which will be empirically assessed in the future.}

+\chadded[id=add]{With regard to the theoretical performance of our method, two specific implementations of LiNGAM are available~ \footnote{\url{https://sites.google.com/view/sshimizu06/lingam}}: DirectLiNGAM and ICALiNGAM.
+Similar to existing discovery techniques, the performance of both is directly related to the number of variables (i.e., tasks) whose interrelationships are to be examined.
+Specifically, DirectLiNGAM uses a direct regression approach with a computational complexity that is linear in the number of tasks.} \chadded[id=addr2]{For example, for a variant with 35 traces and 3 tasks in the Sepsis benchmark dataset, the runtime was 0.7 seconds, and for a variant with 350 traces and 5 tasks in the Request-for-Payment dataset, the runtime was 1.8 seconds.}